I BUILT A Foil Assist for Under $300

 MOTOR

-6374 BLDC motors come with a long shaft that will need to be removed.
+6374 BLDC motors come with a long shaft that will need to be shortened.
 The shaft interferes with the mounting to the foil mast.
-It is not difficult to remove.
+It is not difficult to modify.
 Follow the steps below.

-I found a thin but stiff metal plate and drilled the motor mount holes in it to mount the motor.
+• First thing is to make a jig to hold the motor.
+I found a thin but stiff metal plate and drilled mounting holes in it to mount the motor.
 I also drilled a hole for the shaft to protrude through.

-I secured the motor mount jig plate in a vice or other secure device.
+• I secured the metal plate in a vice.
 This will be my jig.

-I mounted the motor to it using two M4 screws.
-I was careful not to go too far in and damage the windings inside.
+• I mounted the motor to it using two M4 screws.
+I was careful not to screw too far in and damage the windings inside.

 3D PARTS

-3D printed parts are satisfying to make!
+3D printed parts are satisfying and relatively easy to make!
 I use a stock Creality Ender3 printer.
 You can pick them up on Facebook Marketplace for around $50 used.
-Once I got my bed leveled and set up it worked fine.
+Once I got my bed leveled and set up, it worked fine.
 Also, Ender3 parts are super cheap and readily available.

 Failure 1: The propeller blade snapped off at its base.
 The cause was incorrect print orientation.
 I stupidly printed the blade in a vertical orientation, and the layers were in a concentric pattern.
 Of course it would snap off!
 Duh.
 Print orientation is IMO the most important factor in making a strong and reliable part.